I.Cl.S. - About the Society

 Benefits of Membership

-Members of the Society receive a copy of the Society's publication, 'Clematis International', as well as a minimum of two newsletters a year containing details of the Society's activities and offering participation in the Seed Exchange, a means by which members are provided with the opportunity to grow varieties of Clematis often unobtainable in their own country.
+Members of the Society receive a copy of the Society's publication, 'Clematis International', as well as a minimum of two newsletters a year (normally) containing details of the Society's activities and offering participation in the Seed Exchange, a means by which members are provided with the opportunity to grow varieties of Clematis often unobtainable in their own country.

 A Membership List is normally issued annually, enabling Members to contact one another.